Home Apartments Transport The Area Athens Guide Parking Blog

 📅 19 March 2026 ⏱️ 5 min read ❤️ Kathy

-• Hot pies — tyropita, spanakopita, kasseropita, prasopita — replenished every 1–2 hours.
+• Hot pies — tyropita, spanakopita, kasseropita, prasopita — usually replenished every 1-2 hours.

-• Bread (psomí) — country loaf, multigrain, sourdough variants, sandwich loaves, pita bread.
+• Bread — country loaf, multigrain, sourdough variations, sandwich loaves, pita bread.

-• Sweet pastries — full case of Greek and continental: bougatsa, galaktoboureko, baklava, croissants, donuts, milopita.
+• Sweets — both Greek and more European items: bougatsa, galaktoboureko, baklava, croissants, donuts, milopita.

 • Sandwiches and salads — pre-made and made-to-order, in the larger branches.

-🥧 The savoury pies — what's in the case
+The savoury pies — what is in the case

 Tyropita

 Cheese pie.
-Filo wrapped around feta, often blended with myzithra or ricotta-style cheese, sometimes egg.
-The most ordered single item in any Greek bakery. €1.80–€2.80.
+Filo wrapped around feta, often mixed with myzithra or another soft cheese, sometimes egg.
+One of the most common orders in any Greek bakery. €1.80–€2.80.

 Spanakopita

 Spinach and feta in filo.
-The version without cheese ("nistísimi spanakopita") is naturally vegan — useful to know. €1.80–€2.80.
+The version without cheese is often marked as fasting ("nistísimi spanakopita") and is usually vegan, but ask about egg or butter. €1.80–€2.80.

 Kasseropita